 - 1. If you are using correlations that include services managed with plug-in agents, use the exportCorrelations utility to export the correlations.
-The utility is located in the apTransactionServer_install_dir\tools directory.
+The utility is located in the apTransactionServer\install\dir\tools directory.
 If you have mapped customers to messages, please make a note of them as you will need to remap the relationships after you upgrade. - 2.
 Remove any plug-in agents from the structure tab on the Network / Services view or the Explorer. - 3.
 Navigate to the Performance Admin page (from the Administration section of the E-Menu) and remove the plug-in agents listed in the Agents section. - 4.
 Download the distribution file onto each node where Business Transaction Management components are installed and deploy the appropriate components.

-1.5.3 Post-upgrade Steps
+1.5.3 Post-upgrade steps

 - 1. Start the Business Transaction Management Console and re-install the plug-in agents. - 2.
 If you exported correlation definitions, import them now using the importCorrelations utility.
 Be sure to specify -overwrite none on the command line so that it will not overwrite any existing correlations. - 3.
 If you are using correlations, check that the correct start message is selected on the Correlation Runtime Setting screen. - 4.
 If your release 6.1 correlations had logging enabled, you need to manually enable logging after upgrading by editing the correlation runtime settings. - 5.
 If necessary, remap customers to correlations. - 6.
-Navigate to the Network / System view and check the status of the LTA_Service.
+Navigate to the Network / System view and check the status of the LTA\Service.
 If it is running and working correctly, no further steps are required.

-If the LTA_Service is degraded, add ap-mto-runtime.jar into the WebLogic CLASSPATH of every service that hosts a container service (servers hosting apMain, apContainer, apMonitorNode, or apProxyNode).
-This JAR file is located in install_dir/archives.
-Add the JAR file to the CLASSPATH by editing WebLogic_install_dir\user_projects\domainsdomainName\bin\startWeb-Logic.cmd.
+If the LTA\Service is degraded, shut down the server and install ap-mto-runtime.jar into the WAS\install\dir/lib directory of every server that hosts the container service (servers hosting apMain, apContainer, apMonitorNode, apProxyNode, apPerformanceServer, and apTransactionServer).
+You can find this JAR file in install\dir/archives.